 Parts are available in reels.
-Packaging follows EIA 481-D for reels.
+Packaging follows EIA 481-2 for reels.
 Parts are oriented in tape and reel as shown below.
-Tape and reel is available in 4000 pcs per reel.
+Minimum order quantities are 2000 per reel.

+Available on Tape and Reel for Pick and Place Manufacturing.
 USA/Canada: Toll Free: Europe: